sy77777en/label_pizza/instructions.md

 projects_data = [
   {
-    "project_name": "Human Test 0",            # must exist in the database "schema_name": "Questions about Humans",   # must exist in the database "description": "Test project for human questions (Updated)",   # you could only update the description "is_active": True,                         # keep this True (set to False if you want to archive the project) "videos": [
+    "project_name": "Human Test 0",            # Must exist in the database "schema_name": "Questions about Humans",   # Must exist in the database "description": "Test project for human questions updated",   # You could only update the description "is_active": True,
-      "human.mp4"
+    "videos": [
+      "human.mp4",
+      "pizza.mp4"
     ]
   }
 ]